-Treat yourself to a luxury stay at Riad Kniza
+10. Treat yourself to a stay at Riad Porte Royale

-Complete with lavishly restored suites, plush decor, and a swimming pool that will make you drool, this riad is definitely towards the higher end of luxury.
+Complete with lavishly restored suites, plush decor, and a pool that will make you drool, this riad is definitely a treat!

 Want a unique view of the city of Marrakesh?
 Dying to see the city from a bird’s eye view?